 Bernard not only comes from a long line of Austrian candy makers, giving him the innate ability to learn the delicate craft of chocolate making, but also underwent extensive culinary training in Germany.
 After working as Julius’ assistant, Bernard became head candy maker, running the daily production.
 To this day, as owner of Boehm’s Candies, he continues to work closely with the candy makers, developing new confections and jumping back into the kitchen as a candy maker when needed.

 Boehm’s Candies is truly a place of tradition, as even most of the staff have been with the company for over 15 years.
 Bernard is now passing this legacy on to his children, Tyson and Narissa, who are learning the company just as he did – from the ground up.

-Boehm’s Candies has been an active member of the Issaquah community for 60 years, and a member of the Issaquah Chamber of Commerce for 35 years.
+Boehm’s Candies has been an active member of the Issaquah community for over 60 years, and a member of the Issaquah Chamber of Commerce for over 35 years.
 As an essential part of the community since 1956, Boehm’s has donated to local organizations and causes, employed over 1,000 Issaquah area youth, and hosted events such as the Issaquah Chamber’s Chocolate, Wine, and All That Jazz.

 To learn more about Boehm’s history and Julius’ legacy, please click here.